Electronic voting by country

 Electronic voting by country varies and may include voting machines in polling places, centralized tallying of paper ballots, and internet voting.
 Many countries use centralized tallying.
 Some also use electronic voting machines in polling places.
 Very few use internet voting.
-Several countries have tried electronic approaches and stopped, because of difficulties or concerns about security and reliability.
+Several countries have tried electronic approaches and stopped because of difficulties or concerns about security and reliability.

-Electronic voting requires capital spending every few years to update equipment, as well as annual spending for maintenance, security and supplies.
-If it works well, its speed can be an advantage where there are many contests on each ballot.
+Electronic voting requires capital spending every few years to update equipment, as well as annual spending for maintenance, security, and supplies.
+If it works well, its speed can be an advantage where many contests are on each ballot.
 Hand-counting is more feasible in parliamentary systems where each level of government is elected at different times, and only one contest is on each ballot, for the national or regional member of parliament, or for a local council member.